-3.1 Glossary of signal names and diagram titles.
+3.1 Glossary of signal names

-SUT output signals having passed the windowing process are identified by a sequence like: "1FA5W2" with the following meaning:
+SUT output signals having passed the windowing process are identified by a designation like: "1FA5W2" with the following meaning:

-- "1" stands for a character of [1..6] identifying the concerned SUT type. - "F" stands for a character of [F,N,D] identifying the coupling configuration. - "A" stands for a character of [A, B] identifying the transmitter involved - "5" stands for a character of [0..9] identifying the ring no that matches its radius of sensitive area

-"W2" stands for the applied FFT window.
+- "1" stands for a character of [1...6] identifying the concerned SUT type.
+In this work, only data of SUT type 1 (V103) and SUT type 3 (VS150) are shown. - "F" stands for a character of [F, N, D] identifying the coupling configuration.
+In this work, only data from coupling configuration F are shown. - "A" stands for a character of [A, B] identifying the transmitter involved - "5" stands for a character of [0...9] identifying the highest ring no included in the averaging process.
+It shall match the radius of sensitive area of the SUT. - "W2" stands for the applied FFT window.

-Velocity signals from LVM having passed the interpolation, averaging and windowing are identified by a sequence beginning with "V" and followed by e.g. "FA5W2" (as with SUT output signal), whereby ring no. 5 means that the area covered by ring no. 0 to 5 is averaged.
-Diagram headers beginning with "V" can have a SUT identifier as 2nd character inserted what means that a combination of velocity and SUT signal is shown in the diagram.
+Velocity signals from LVM having passed the interpolation, averaging and windowing processes are identified by a sequence of characters, beginning with "V" and followed by e.g. "FA5W2" (same meaning as with SUT output signal 1FA5W2).

-3.2 Comparing velocity signals of different ring nos in configuration F
+3.2 Comparing velocity signals of different ring nos